January 23, 2020 Chess No Comments on 5 Things to Consider in Designing Effective Buttons

 The buttons should be placed and located correctly; do not make users hunt down for the buttons.
 The buttons should be where the user expects it to be, so consider the location and order of buttons when designing an app or website.

 Nothing beats a button that perfectly fits the pad of your fingertips.
 The size and padding of your button should work with the other elements on the page and should be designed large enough to enable easy user interaction.
 Find the perfect size that works with the page/app.
 Check out the MIT Touch Lab study for proper button sizes.
-Average human finger pad goes from 10-14mm while the fingertips are 8-10mm.
-10mmx10mm should work as good minimum touch target size for buttons.
+The average human finger pad goes from 10-14mm, while the fingertips are 8-10mm.
+10mmx10mm should work as a good minimum touch target size for buttons.

 Among the buttons that need distinction are call-to-action/action buttons and primary and secondary buttons.
-Buttons like these have to be a different color.
-The color should not blend it and should stand out from the background to note where the most important call-to-action button is.
+Buttons like these have to be in a different color.
+The color should not blend in and should stand out from the background to note where the most important call-to-action button is.

 There should also be a difference between primary and secondary buttons, agree and disagree buttons, accept and cancel buttons, and the like.

 - Primary – should carry a stronger visual weight, dominant button (bright colors).

 - Secondary – weaker visual weight, reduced visual prominence.